Fuad Char

 Fuad Ricardo Char Abdala (born 5 October 1937) is a Colombian businessman and politician who served as Governor of Atlántico from 1984 to 1987, as Minister of Economic Development from 1987 to 1988 under President Virgilio Barco, and later as Colombian Ambassador to Portugal from 2008 to 2009 under President Álvaro Uribe.
 Char also served as a Senator of Colombia three times, being one of the highest-ranking.

 Born in Lorica, Córdoba, Char is one of the most powerful businessmen in Colombia and the entire Caribbean region of the country.
-He is the founder and current president of the Olimpica Business Group.
-Of Syrian origin, he is the patriarch of one of the most influential families in Atlántico; his descendants have been known for their active work in politics.
+He is the founder and current president of the Olimpica Business Group, one of the largest retail and business conglomerates in Colombia.
+He is also the owner of the professional football team Atlético Junior.
+Of Syrian origin, he is the patriarch of one of the most influential families in Colombia; his descendants have been known for their active work in politics.
 His eldest son, Alejandro, has been Mayor of Barranquilla three times, and his younger son, Arturo, was President of the Senate.